microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-datasets.md

 - When using Azure Storage Blob as the sink, you must ensure that your application has Storage Blob Data Contributor access to the Azure Storage Blob location.

 - For copy activity, the output files are formatted as JSON.
-This format is fixed and modifying the format is not supported.
+This format is fixed and modifying the format isn't supported.
 However, you can use Azure Synapse or Azure Data Factory to copy the result of a Microsoft Graph Data Connect pipeline into another storage mechanism (such as Azure SQL Database).
 - Mapping data flows: [Copy and transform data from Microsoft 365 (Office 365) - Azure Data Factory & Azure Synapse | Microsoft Learn |](/azure/data-factory/connector-office-365?tabs=data-factory#transform-data-with-the-microsoft-365-connector)

   - Output can be in parquet format.
 For details about the supported data transformations, see [Flatten transformation in mapping data flow](/azure/data-factory/data-flow-flatten).